 CIPM — Comité International des Poids et Mesures, the International Committee for Weights and Measures, created in 1875 by the Meter Convention (also known as the Treaty of the Meter, among other names), composed of delegates from various nations to supervise the BIPM.
 See also www.bipm.fr/en/committees/cipm/

 CMA — Canadian Metric Association.
-See the history of the CMA.
+See the CMA.